What Does a Security Administrator Do?

 - Provide technical security advice

-If you’re working in a small organization, you may find yourself taking on many of the same proactive security tasks as a Security Specialist or Security Analyst.
+If you’re part of a small organization, you may find yourself taking on many of the same proactive security tasks as a Security Specialist or Security Analyst.
 You will typically report to a Security Manager.

 Security Administrator Career Paths